ydangleapps/react-native-boot/README.md

 }
 ```

+## Changing app details

+See [here](docs/AppDetails.md) for details on how to change the app name, icon, etc.

 ## Usage

 Now that you have the tool installed, you can run your app with `npm start`.
 You can also run any of the commands by doing `npm start <CMD>`.
 See below for a list of available commands.